 top of page

-His work has been exhibited regionally, nationally, and internationally, including Supernova: Hope Wang + Keith Kaziak at the Villa Terrace Decorative Arts Museum, Milwaukee, WI now thru March 2024.
-Additional exhibition venues include Cleaner Gallery + Projects, Chicago, IL; Abel Contemporary, Stoughton, WI; Quad City Art Center, Rock Island, IL; Phipps Center for the Arts, Hudson, WI; Trout Museum of Art, Appleton, WI; Koehnline Museum of Art, Des Plaines, IL; Creative Cube, Milwaukee, WI; Valade Family Gallery, Detroit, MI; Real Tinsel Gallery, Milwaukee, WI; Quarter Gallery, Minneapolis, MN; CICA, South Korea; DeVos Art Museum, Marquette, MI; Sloss Furnaces Visitor Center Gallery and Ground Floor Contemporary, Birmingham, AL.
+His exhibition record features a diverse array of regional, national, and international venues, including the Villa Terrace Decorative Arts Museum in Milwaukee, WI; A┃AH┃D Gallery at the University of Notre Dame in Notre Dame, IN; Cleaner Gallery + Projects in Chicago, IL; Abel Contemporary in Stoughton, WI; Quad City Art Center in Rock Island, IL; Phipps Center for the Arts in Hudson, WI; Trout Museum of Art in Appleton, WI; Koehnline Museum of Art in Des Plaines, IL; Creative Cube in Milwaukee, WI; Valade Family Gallery in Detroit, MI; Real Tinsel Gallery in Milwaukee, WI; Quarter Gallery in Minneapolis, MN; Czong Institute for Contemporary Art in Gimpo, South Korea; DeVos Art Museum in Marquette, MI; Sloss Furnaces Visitor Center Gallery and Ground Floor Contemporary in Birmingham, AL; Minneapolis Institute of Art in Minneapolis, MN; and Ironbridge Gorge Museum in Telford, Shropshire, UK.

 Kaziak is a recipient of several awards and honors, including the 2021 International Sculpture Center’s Outstanding Student Achievement in Contemporary Sculpture Award, and was a 2022 US Fulbright semi-finalist.
-He serves on the Stevens Point Sculpture Park Board and will complete a public sculpture commissioned by the Wausau Rotary Club in summer 2024.
+He served on the Stevens Point Sculpture Park Board from 2016-2024 and recently completed a public sculpture commissioned by the Wausau Rotary Club in summer 2024.
 He was a 2019–2022 Interdisciplinary Artist Research Cohort Fellow at the University of Wisconsin–Madison where he received his MFA.
-Currently he teaches art-foundry and sculpture as a Visiting Lecturer and is a post-doc Teaching Scholar of Sculpture at the University of Notre Dame in South Bend, IN.
+Currently he teaches Art-Foundry and Wood Sculpture as a Lecturer and is a Postdoc Teaching Scholar of Sculpture at the University of Notre Dame in South Bend, IN.

 bottom of page